 Step 4 :

 Line a baking tray with parchment paper and pour the yogurt mixture on top.

 Spread the mixture depending on how thick you want your bark to be when frozen.

 Tip: I recommend the thickness no more than 1/2 inch otherwise difficult to bite right off.

 Add your berries on top and disperse them all over your spark to make them sparkle.
-At this point you can add your dried coconut of top and place in your freezer for 4 hours or overnight.
+At this point, you can add your dried coconut on top and place it in your freezer for 4 hours or overnight.

-Remove your Keto frozen greek yogurt berries bark and use a sharp knife to break the bark into smaller pieces.
-After cutting all the pieces you can store them in a gallon size freezer bags.
+Remove your sugar free frozen yogurt and use a sharp knife to break the bark into smaller pieces.
+After cutting all the pieces you can store them in gallon size freezer bags.

 Net Carbs: 1 g